 Yes, both parents can make contributions.
 This can be accomplished by one of the parents opening an account or establishing multiple 529 plans for the child.
 If more than one person, such as grandparents or relatives, wants to contribute to the student’s education, separate accounts can be set up, or contributions can be made to the same 529 plan.

 How Much You Should Put In A 529 Plan

 Due to the accumulation of funds, as time passes, a much lower contribution is necessary per month with a 529 plan.
 The recommended contributions per month for a child born in 2017 at a private university are approximately $325 per month, an out-of-state public college is about $260, and an in-state public college is around $165.

 The recommended monthly contribution is based on the year the child was born and the type of college the child is expected to attend in the future.
 The figures are determined according to the college rate of inflation during the past.

 If the parents are planning to save funds through either a taxed investment account or a traditional savings account, the above figures will need to be adjusted.
 Let’s use the average interest rate for a traditional savings account, which is 0.06 percent APY (annual percentage yield).

-The monthly contributions would change, requiring 18 years to pay one-third of the cost for an in-state public college, about $500 for an out of state college and about $600 for private universities.
+The monthly contributions would change, requiring 18 years to pay one-third of the cost for an in-state public college, about $500 for an out-of-state college, and about $600 for private universities.
 The family would have to save almost twice as much as opposed to opening a 529 plan to pay college costs.

 The returns are better for a taxed investment account.
 The average return is seven percent.
-The drawback is this type of account does not offer the tax exemptions for gains and dividends provided by a 529 plan.
+The drawback is this type of account does not offer tax exemptions for gains and dividends provided by a 529 plan.
 Most average families will have an easier time saving for the college education of their children by opening a 529 plan.
 The final determination must be made by each family.